Infrastructure-as-code-Automation/bicep-registry-modules/avm/res/azure-stack-hci/cluster/README.md

 ### Parameter: `location`

-The location for all resource except HCI Arc Nodes and HCI resources
+The location for all resource except HCI Arc Nodes and HCI resources.

-- Required: Yes
+- Required: No
 - Type: string
+- Default: `[resourceGroup().location]`

 ### Parameter: `maintenanceConfigurationAssignmentName`